 The File | New command is used to create a new account file.
 Enter the name for the new account file.
-The program prompts you to select the type of system the customer has (OmniLT, Omni, Omni II, Omni IIe, OmniPro, OmniPro II, Lumina, or Lumina Pro).
+The program prompts you to select the type of system you have (OmniLT, Omni, Omni II, Omni IIe, OmniPro, OmniPro II, Lumina, or Lumina Pro).
 The account file is set up with a default configuration for that system.